brisbanemakerspace/bms-wiki/bylaws/working-groups.md

 To create or remove a new Working Group, a motion needs to be carried either at a General Meeting or Committee Meeting.
 In order for a new Working Group to be approved, the meeting needs to be satisfied that all requirements above are met.

 # Membership
 Membership to a Working Group is open to all members of the association (including non-voting members).
-However, only members entitled to vote at a General Meeting may vote on motions.
+However, non-voting members cannot block consensus.

 # Working Group Policies
 A Working Group can define and enforce policies (considered by-laws under our constitution) in line with the following requirements.